Company formation in Poland

 THE PROCESS OF REGISTRATION OF A COMPANY IN POLAND

-Lawyers of our company help to open a company in Poland, taking into account your individual requirements.
-Since the registration of LLC is a rather complicated and time-consuming process, you will need the help of an experienced expert.
-Specialists of our company with solid long-term experience in the field of registration and business in Poland will help in this.
+Our lawyers will help to open a company in Poland with consideration of all your special needs.
+As the procedure of LLC registration in Poland is rather complicated and may take much time, you will be able to do it only with the assistance of an experienced expert.
+Our company’s specialists having solid long-time experience in the sphere of registration and business conducting in Poland will help in this.

-From the moment of submission of all necessary documents and applications, the lawyers of our company keep you informed of all stages related to the registration of your company in Poland.
-The final stage of the establishment of the company in Poland by proxy is to send you all the constituent and registration documents of the company.
+Lawyers of our company inform you about all stages concerning the registration of your company in Poland, starting from the very moment of submission of all necessary documents and applications.
+The final stage of establishment of the company in Poland by proxy is to send to you all constituent and registration documents of the company.

 Lawyers of our company will be glad to accompany you at the opening of the company in Poland on a personal visit.
-One of the main requirements when opening a company in Poland through a notary is that the passport of the founder/founders at the time of submission of documents should be valid for another 18 months.
+One of the main requirements upon opening a company in Poland through a notary is that the passport of the founder/founders at the time of submission of documents should be valid for another 18 months.
 The most common form of business in Poland is a limited liability company or Sp. z o.o.

 - Name of the mother and father of each of the founders